 The foam is a spermicide.
 (It kills sperm.)
 It both destroys sperm and blocks the opening to the cervix.
 It is placed in the vagina before sex using an applicator.

 Small rings containing hormones progestin and estrogen are placed within your vagina.
+This method is not recommended for breastfeeding moms.
 Some rings can be used only once.
 Some can be left in place for a period of time, depending on the product you buy.

 A procedure that blocks the fallopian tubes.
 Inserts (made out of the same material as heart stents) are put into the fallopian tubes to keep sperm from reaching your eggs.
 Follow-up testing is needed.